RadGPT: Constructing 3D Image-Text Tumor Datasets

-For pancreas sub-segmentation, there is no public dataset with per-voxel annotations of pancreas head, body, and tail.
-Thus, to sub-segment the pancreas, we used a radiology landmark: the superior mesenteric artery (SMA).
-We trained an nnU-Net to segment the SMA (using private data), and developed a deterministic algorithm that uses the segmented SMA to sub-segment the pancreas (algorithm \ref{algo:pancreas_segmentation}).
-The algorithm follows standard radiology guidelines.
+For pancreas sub-segmentation, there is no public dataset with per-voxel annotations of pancreas head, body, and tail---ours is the first.
+Thus, to subsegment the pancreas, we used the superior mesenteric artery (SMA) as a landmark.
+We trained an nnU-Net to segment the SMA (using private data) and developed a deterministic algorithm that uses the SMA segmentation to sub-segment the pancreas (Sup.
+Alg. \ref{algo:pancreas_segmentation}).
 First, it uses the SMA to find the pancreatic neck, since it curves around the SMA.
 The neck locates the head-body boundary.
-Then, the body-tail boundary is set at the midpoint along their length \cite{triay2022pancreas}. \dataset\ is the \textit{first public dataset with pancreas sub-segment annotations}.
+Then, the body-tail boundary is set at the midpoint along their length.
+Our landmark-based deterministic algorithm closely mimics how radiologists use mesenteric vessels to subsegment the pancreas \cite{triay2022pancreas}. \dataset\ is the \textit{first public dataset with pancreas sub-segments}.